• Skip to primary navigation

 • Cake Meal: This is a finer ground matzah meal that is used in many baking recipes during Passover.
 It can be found in the kosher aisle of your grocery store leading up to Passover or online here all year long.

 • Potato Starch: Used as a substitute for corn starch during Passover, you can easily find Bob's Red Mill potato starch in the baking aisle.
-Or look for Manischewitz & Streits.
+If you keep strictly Kosher for Passover look for brands like Manischewitz, Streit's or Gefen.

 • Margarine: any plant based butter substitute will work in this recipe